Professional Services Loan

 We understand the value in meeting your unique needs.
 At Clarify, we make financing easy, so you can focus on achieving your business objectives.

-Equipment Needs:
+Equipment Needs

 Businesses have wide-ranging equipment needs.
-A dentist may need X-Ray machinery, while an accountant may need to purchase special software for tax season.
+A dentist may need X-ray machinery, while an accountant may need to purchase special software for tax season.
 Some businesses need desks, printers, or computers for their office space.
 Loans can be used to purchase new and used equipment.
-That way, you can finance what you need, without using up all your cash reserves.
+That way, you can finance what you need without using up all your cash reserves.

-Company Expansions:
+Company Expansions

-Payroll and Staffing:
+Payroll and Staffing

 Many professionals secure financing to offset the cost of labor.
 Loans can be used for staffing purposes and making payroll.
 Securing financing helps companies to avoid depleting whatever financial resources they have available.
 During tough times, business funds can help companies to avoid layoffs and furloughs.
-In light of pandemic, the Payroll Protection Program is available to qualified Small Business owners.

-Tax Bills and Tax Season:
+Tax Bills and Tax Season

 Getting squared away with Uncle Sam can come at a high price.
 When money is tight, paying taxes can strain the company.
 Professionals have the option of using loans to cover a large tax bill.
 This gives professionals the benefit of repaying taxes on a fixed schedule, in small payments, rather than as a lump sum.
-The flexible payment schedule can reduce stress and eliminates the need to use up whatever liquidity a company may have on hand.
+The flexible payment schedule can reduce stress and eliminate the need to use up whatever liquidity a company may have on hand.

-Unplanned Expenses:
+Unplanned Expenses

 The unexpected occurs all the time in business.
 Unfortunately, when an emergency happens, it often comes with additional costs.
 Whether you're experiencing an unanticipated dip in revenue, have to replace or fix broken equipment, or are dealing with legal matters, we've got you covered.
 An infusion of working capital can be allocated towards your most pressing and immediate business needs.